 Maltin Modern Master Award Presentation to Brad Pitt

 The Maltin Modern Master Award had always been one of my favorite night’s for the reason being the award and onstage interviews were given by the legendary Lenord Maltin.
 The award is the highest honor presented by SBIFF.
 Established in 1995, it was created to honor an individual who has enriched our culture through accomplishments in the motion picture industry.
 The award was re-named the Maltin Modern Master Award in 2015 in honor of long-time SBIFF moderator and renowned film critic Leonard Maltin.
 This year’s honoree was one of the most popular actors of all time.
 Brad Pitt was being honored for his career and his work in Quentin Tarantino’s “Once Upon a Time in Hollywood”.
 This by far had one of the most press I’ve ever seen at the SBIFF.
 The sideline was around the corner with journalists almost on top of each other.
 Brad arrived at the Arlington and was greeted by a thunderous cheer that sounded more like a rock concert.
 Brad started by signing autographs for the huge crowd who was watching across the street.
 After finally finishing up the interviews with the house crew he started the long process of giving soundbites to the video journalist.
 Due to the amount of press we were body to body on the photo press line.
 Next to me, I saw some Junior High School and Grammar school kids sexting up a camera to due to an interview.
 I started to get nervous because people ended up pushing at the end of the carpet and I didn’t see a teacher with them.
 I literally shouted to the camera people pushing having to push back so no kids were hurt.
 One of the reporters who was from the grammar School name was Megan.
 She was like a mini Erin Andrews.
 Really acted well past her years.
 Her teacher who showed up with a mounted camera, told the girls that Brad may not have time for them to interview him.
 I then told them there’s no way he would just walk past and ignore the Junior Journalist.
 When Brad got to their spot he was surprised at first but gave the kids time and told them how good their questions were.
 After a quick photo run, I headed inside.
 Lenord Maltin brought Brad out and as the other tributes, he took a walk down memory lane starting with Brad’s early films along with his most recent.
-His award was given to him by the Director.
-Brad got very emotional and thanked everyone in a humble speech.
+The most interesting fact learned from his tribute was his answer to the question what roles did you turn down.
+The answer was the lead role in the Matrix films.
+I’m sure Keanu Reeves has thanked him for.
+Brad’s award was given to him by Director and friend David Fincher.
+Brad got very emotional hearing David, words and thanked everyone in a humble speech.
 Two weeks after receiving the award in Santa Barbara, he would take home his second and first for acting Oscar.

 The Outstanding Director of the Year Award Presentation to Bong Joon-ho